sanity-io/sanity/packages/@sanity/data-aspects/README.md

 # @sanity/data-aspects

-Sanity plugin which controls how your data will be presented.
+Sanity plugin which controls how your data is presented.

 ## BIG FAT DISCLAIMER